 MERS (Middle East Respiratory Syndrome) is a severe pneumonia-like respiratory disease caused by a virus.
-It is different from SARS because MERS is caused by another subtype of the coronovirus.
+It is different from SARS or COVID-19 because MERS is caused by another subtype of the coronavirus.

->

-> MERS causes high fever, cough, and severe shortness of breath.
+MERS causes high fever, cough, and severe shortness of breath.
 The infection is thought to be spread by close contact with an infected person.

 A virus called coronavirus is the cause of MERS.
 There are many kinds of coronavirus, some of which cause the common cold.
 The MERS coronavirus (MERS-CoV) was a variant that was discovered in 2012 in the Middle East region.